 Beijing Tour For Muslims

-ibn Affan (Allayhi Rahma, ra), the third caliph.
+of 'Uthman ibn Affan (Allayhi Rahma, ra), the third caliph.

 After triumphing over the Byzantine, Romans and the Persians,

 of their journey along the Silk Route (land and sea route).

 of the event in Arab history, a brief one in Chinese history,

-The Ancient Record of the Tang Dynasty describes the landmark visit.
-To Chinese
+The Ancient Record of the Tang Dynasty describes the landmark

-establishment of China's first mosque - Huaisheng Mosque.
+first mosque - Huaisheng Mosque.
 The magnificent Guangzhou

-city mosque known to this day as the 'Memorial Mosque.'
+city mosque known to this day as the 'Memorial Mosque.' still

-and Abbasids sent six delegations to China, all of which were warmly
+Umayyads and Abbasids sent six delegations to China, all of

 The Muslims who immigrated to China eventually

-Republic of China, with 23,000 in the province
+entire People's Republic of China, with 23,000 in the province

 of Xinjiang.
-China's Muslims have been active in the country's internal politics.
-Islam
+China's Muslims have been active in the country's

-tours for Muslims, we are confident in making your
+Beijing tours for Muslims, we are confident in making your

 Cloud Taoist Temple